Syed-Kabir86/CS4395_Assignment2/README.md

+ # This is CS4395 Assignment 2 github repo.
+The word embedding file is too large to upload to github so it had to be excluded.

 # starter code for a2

 Add the corresponding (one) line under the ``[to fill]`` in ``def forward()`` of the class for ffnn.py and rnn.py